timm/dot/ncsu/vcl/README.md

 For example, where are two windows.
 The first shows:

-- top left: some Vim text editting with a little file treel
+- top left: some `vim` text editting with a little file treel
-- bottom right: the Julia interpreter running
+- bottom right: the `Julia` interpreter running
 - top right: the `htop` system monitor
 - middle-right: a shell for bash commands
 - bottom-right: the midnight commander file manager